KBGG

-KBGG (1700 AM) is a currently silent commercial radio station in Des Moines, Iowa.
-The station is owned by Cumulus Media and it aired a sports radio format, known as "101.3 & 1700 The Champ".
+KBGG (1700 AM) was a commercial radio station in Des Moines, Iowa.
+The station was owned by Cumulus Media and aired a sports radio format, known as "101.3 & 1700 The Champ".

-KBGG's studios and offices are located in Urbandale.
-The main AM transmitter is located off Fairview Lane in Pleasant Hill.
-KBGG is in the "Expanded Band," one of only a handful of stations at AM 1700.
-Its power is 10,000 watts by day and 1,000 watts at night, using a non-directional antenna.
+KBGG's studios and offices were located in Urbandale.
+The transmitter was located off Fairview Lane in Pleasant Hill.
+KBGG was in the "Expanded Band," one of only a handful of stations at AM 1700.
+Its power was 10,000 watts by day and 1,000 watts at night, using a non-directional antenna.

 Programming and personalities

-Several sports talk shows were heard on 1700 The Champ KBGG weekdays: Taz & The Moose, The D.A.
-Show, Jim Rome, The Drive with Wolfgang and Steen, Tiki & Tierney, Bill Reiter and Amy Lawrence.
+At its closure, KBGG primarily carried the Infinity Sports Network lineup.
 KBGG served as the Des Moines affiliate for the Kansas City Chiefs and the University of Northern Iowa men's basketball and football.
-KBGG also carries the NFL on Westwood One Sports.
+KBGG also carried the NFL on Westwood One Sports.

-Other local and regional programming included: